-• Click OK to apply the Shared Database Profiles setting to the current connection and all future connections and close the Database Preferences property sheet.
+3 Click OK.

-PowerBuilder saves your Shared Database Profiles setting in the registry.
+PowerBuilder applies the Shared Database Profiles setting to the current connection and all future connections and saves the setting in the registry.

 Using shared database profiles to connect

 You select a shared database profile to connect to a database the same way you select a profile stored in your registry.
 You can select the shared profile in the Database Profiles dialog box or from the File>Connect menu.